 - 8 References and Sources

-The headwaters of the Tumblestone and the Red Fork flow east into the riverlands.
+The headwaters of the Tumblestone and the Red Fork begin in the westerlands and flow east into the riverlands.
 The main pass through the eastern mountains is guarded by the Golden Tooth, a castle which controls access to the river road leading to Riverrun.
 Further south is the Goldroad, which runs east to King's Landing.
-Deep Den watches the Goldroad, with Hornvale to the north and Silverhill to the south.
+Deep Den watches this road, with Hornvale to the north and Silverhill to the south.

-The southern westerlands, which borders the Reach, contains more flatland than the rest of the country and includes Cornfield and the forest by Crakehall.
+The southern westerlands contain more flatland than the rest of the country and includes Cornfield and the forest by Crakehall Castle.
 The Ocean Road leads south from the Rock past Crakehall to Old Oak and Highgarden in the Reach.
+Also located in the westerlands are Greenfield and Wyndhall.

 People and Economy